ykim18mica/mica-gd220/README.md

 ### Week 7

-- Layout practice: do not change HTML code. only add your own CSS rules.
+- Layout practice: do not change HTML code. only add your own CSS rules to recreate the same layout.
   - [code to start with](http://codepen.io/cdaein/pen/vxNPme?editors=1000)
   - [desired result 1](images/layout-practice-sample-1.png)
   - [desired result 2](images/layout-practice-sample-2.png)